Fawness/Tetris/README.md

 ### Cat Mode
 - Lazy cat that randomly appears and walks around the board
-- Takes naps on random blocks, preventing piece placement
+- Takes naps on top of placed blocks, preventing piece placement
-- May claw and remove blocks from the board
+- May claw and remove blocks from the board (accurately targets specific blocks)
 - Visual speech bubbles show cat's current action
 - Adds unpredictable challenge when enabled